Best Seller

 Available on Nov 10, 2026 | 368 Pages

-The long-awaited first book by the award-winning New Yorker staff writer – a memoir that uses his lifelong obsession with the game of hockey as a prism into a sharp, witty, and entertaining exploration of masculinity, of boys and men, sons and fathers
+The long-awaited first book by the award-winning New Yorker staff writer — a memoir that uses his lifelong obsession with the game of hockey as a prism into a sharp, witty, and entertaining exploration of masculinity, of boys and men, and of sons and fathers

-THE INTANGIBLES is Paumgarten’s memoir told through the odd but vivid lens of hockey.
-Not a book about hockey, really, but one in which a lifetime of obsessively hanging around the game — as a “beer League” player, a parent, a son, a coach, a fan, a middle-aged white guy in New York, a person of privilege, an imperfect man among other imperfect men — provides a vivid and sneaky-exotic window into a cultish world that hides in plain sight.
+Over the past two decades, Nick Paumgarten has become one of The New Yorker’s most cherished and popular staff writers.
+He brings to journalism what great novelists bring to fiction: an instinct for character, a respect for complexity, and an eye for the telling moment.
+What Paumgarten has never done—until now—is write a book.
+The Intangibles is his memoir told through the odd but vivid lens of hockey.
+Not a book about hockey, really, but one in which a lifetime of obsessively hanging around the game—as player, parent, son, coach, fan, middle-aged white guy in New York, person of privilege, an imperfect man among other imperfect men—provides a vivid and sneaky-exotic window into a cultish world that hides in plain sight.

 Though he rarely plays anymore, Paumgarten still cherishes the game of hockey.
-In many respects, THE INTANGIBLES is a love letter to the game, and a razor-sharp, original, and mordant anthropology of its participants and their earnest strivings by one of our finest writers.
+In many respects, The Intangibles is a love letter to the game—and a razor-sharp, original, and mordant anthropology of its participants and their earnest strivings—by one of our finest writers.

-THE INTANGIBLES is Paumgarten’s memoir told through the odd but vivid lens of hockey.
-Not a book about hockey, really, but one in which a lifetime of obsessively hanging around the game — as a “beer League” player, a parent, a son, a coach, a fan, a middle-aged white guy in New York, a person of privilege, an imperfect man among other imperfect men — provides a vivid and sneaky-exotic window into a cultish world that hides in plain sight.
+Over the past two decades, Nick Paumgarten has become one of The New Yorker’s most cherished and popular staff writers.
+He brings to journalism what great novelists bring to fiction: an instinct for character, a respect for complexity, and an eye for the telling moment.
+What Paumgarten has never done—until now—is write a book.
+The Intangibles is his memoir told through the odd but vivid lens of hockey.
+Not a book about hockey, really, but one in which a lifetime of obsessively hanging around the game—as player, parent, son, coach, fan, middle-aged white guy in New York, person of privilege, an imperfect man among other imperfect men—provides a vivid and sneaky-exotic window into a cultish world that hides in plain sight.

 Though he rarely plays anymore, Paumgarten still cherishes the game of hockey.
-In many respects, THE INTANGIBLES is a love letter to the game, and a razor-sharp, original, and mordant anthropology of its participants and their earnest strivings by one of our finest writers.
+In many respects, The Intangibles is a love letter to the game—and a razor-sharp, original, and mordant anthropology of its participants and their earnest strivings—by one of our finest writers.

 Author